1n1t6Sh3ll/SeniorProject/app/README.md

 # CryptoCredit Bank

 A full-stack decentralized finance (DeFi) credit protocol built with Hardhat, React, and Express.js.
-Users can deposit crypto collateral, borrow USDX stablecoins, earn credit tiers through repayments, trade on a built-in exchange, and shop in a marketplace with crypto payments.
+Users can deposit multi-asset collateral (ETH, WBTC, USDX), borrow USDX/ETH/WBTC against their collateral, earn credit tiers through repayments, trade on a built-in DEX, and shop in a marketplace with crypto payments and asset-backed financing.

 ---